Commercial to Residential Conversion(Last Updated On: November 18, 2018)

 - If the building is over 3 stories it will need a fire alarm.

 - The building will need fire sprinklers in NYC.

 - You may need to add stairs depending on the size and construction of the building.

 - Natural Light and Air

 - Every “habitable room” will need natural light and air.
 This may require new window openings in the building or may not.
-The architects can try to work within the existing shell or alter it to add windows in necessary.
+As architects we try to work within the existing shell ti minimize exterior work or we can alter it to add windows if necessary.

-Thank You for reading our blog post on Commercial to Residential Conversions
+Thank You for reading our blog post on Converting Commercial Property to Residential.

 I hope this was helpful.
 Please feel free to leave questions or comments below.
-If you want to discuss a specific project you can contact us directly.
+If you want to discuss a specific project like converting commercial property to residential you can contact Fontan Architecture directly.
+You can learn about our Building Conversion Services or learn more about our NYC Architecture Firm.
 We wish you the best of luck on your projects.

 Author Jorge Fontan AIA